Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Liver Qi Stagnation

-To learn more about the Liver and it's functions from the perspective of traditional Chinese medicine go to "The Liver in Chinese medicine" in the Physiology chapter.
+To learn more about the Liver and it's functions from the perspective of traditional Chinese medicine go to "The Liver in traditional Chinese medicine" in the Physiology chapter.

 Symptoms